cassiozen/mithryn-ttrpg/README.md

 ### Compact, Not Crunchy

-A compact system should be unified and consistent: a small number of mechanics that apply across many situations.
+A compact system should be consistent: a small number of mechanics that apply across many situations.
 Compact design avoids bloat and redundancy, but this does not mean stricly rules-light.
 Depth comes from how rules interlock, not from piling on subsystems.

 ### Player-Centered Dice